 Nomination and Assessment of the Board

 The Governance and Nominating Committee of the Board is responsible for monitoring the composition of the Board and identifying potential board members taking into account a broad range of criteria.
 This includes skills and experience, independence, and diversity.
-In order to fulfill its responsibility, the Committee maintains a skills matrix to assist with reviewing the skills and experience of director candidates and of the Board as a whole.
-The matrix includes industry-specific and business experience, as well as other areas of expertise, such as public sector and corporate social responsibility, in order to ensure that the Board includes members with a broad range of complementary experience, knowledge and skills.
+In order to fulfill its responsibility, the Committee employs a skills matrix to assist with reviewing the skills and experience of director candidates and of the Board as a whole.
+The matrix includes industry-specific and business experience, as well as other areas of expertise, such as public sector and corporate social responsibility, in order to ensure that the Board includes members with a broad range of complementary qualifications, attributes, experience, knowledge and skills.

 CSR Strategy Execution